 Arriving at the Millenium Tree Park was enchanting.
 I have never seen the biggest tree yet in my entire life!

-It was roughly around 40-minute walk.
+It was roughly around a 40-minute walk.
 At least for us?
 Who took time to just walk slow and breathe in everything.
 The waterfall itself is everything you’d expect: imposing cliffs framing a bubbling pool of blue and jade.

 Weeks before this trip, I told myself I would never leave Baler without having to try surfing.
-And so, those first steps on a board were pretty daunting.
+And so, those first steps on board were pretty daunting.
 If you ask me if it was easy or hard, I would say that it wasn’t really that easy and not that hard either.
 But if you really want something, you gotta do everything even if the waves are not in your favor.
 Correct?

 That day, under the 3 o’clock afternoon sun, I was there at Sabang beach, Baler.
-Lying down on my surf board, saving all the energy on my legs and arms.
+Lying down on my surfboard, saving all the energy on my legs and arms.
 And after a little while when I look past my back, there it is, my very first wave coming towards me.
-It was all-around scenic, marvelous and pleasing feeling.
+It was an all-around scenic, marvelous, and pleasing feeling.
 For a moment there, I felt charming.
 I can’t read the waves, but I do think that every wave is a good wave especially if you are lucky enough to be on it.
 That moment, I want to be part of it.

 All in all, Baler is super homey full of laid-back folks.
 It was theatrical the nostalgic way.
-I fell in love in that place!
-And it never really broke my heart afterwards.
+I fell in love with that place!
+And it never really broke my heart afterward.
 But months after that trip, here I am with a very unexpected plot twist of 2017.
 I lost it.
 With all hopes and dreams, I dropped it.
 All at the same time, one big time.